hisham94ny/hisham94ny/README.md

 <h1>Hello!
 I'm Hisham</h1>
 	<p>A Senior Software Engineer with over 10 years of experience building robust and scalable software solutions for various industries.
-My areas of expertise include developing web and mobile applications using React, React Native, and Node.js.</p>
+My areas of expertise include developing web and mobile applications using OOP-Php, Laeavel, React, NextJS, and Node.js.</p>
 	<p>Currently, I'm working on two exciting projects:</p>
 	<ul>
 		<li>Project A: a web application for managing employee schedules using React and Firebase</li>